New personal mark

 I’m happy to unveil this new mark, courtesy of esteemed designer and Genius Shawn Palmer.

-After reading my own design brief for this mark I thought to myself, “if I know so much about what I want, then why don’t I design it myself?”
+After reading my own design brief for this mark I thought to myself, “if I know so much about I want, then why don’t I design it myself?”
 Anyone who has ever tried to design branding for themselves, personally, knows that it is a special kind of difficult.
 Further, a list of characteristics does not a great design make.
 The X-factor is hard to come by.

 I love this mark because though it appears simple and obvious on its surface—as great designs often do—it has subtle details that make it interesting.